jgmelber/mlir-aie/AIERouting.md

 	AIE.connect<"DMA" : 0, "North" : 1>
 }
 ```
-The AIE.connect function must exist inside an AIE.switchbox or AIE.shimmux operation.
+The AIE.connect function must exist inside an AIE.switchbox or AIE.shim_mux operation.
 The numbers designate the source and destination channel number of the stream that we are trying to connect.

 The switchbox in tile (7,1) connects the Tile DMA channel 0 to North channel 1.
 If we define a switchbox in tile (7,2) as so:
  ```